EmorZz1G/FTSAD/README.md

 Main Recent Update:
 - [Jun.
 23, 2025] [Project homepage](https://emorzz1g.github.io/FTSAD/) is online.
+- [Jul.
+03, 2025] Finish the evaluation of metrics.

 # Tips
 1. All supplementary files can be found at the directory './supp_files'.